axem-solutions/dem/docs/commands.md

 ## **`dem create DEV_ENV_NAME`**

-Create a new Development Environment.
+Create a new Development Environment descriptor and save it to the local descriptor storage (catalog).

 Running this command will open up an interactive UI on the command line.
 Follow the steps below to configure the new Environment.